Fr\'echet Means in Infinite Dimensions: Introduction

 almost surely.
 We regard this as a sort of uniform guarantee ``no false positives'' in the sense of statistical testing, since it shows that all points in $\obj_p(\bar \mu_n)$ are close to some point of $\obj_p(\mu)$, asymptotically as $n\to\infty$.

-A primary limitation of the Sch\"otz result above is that, since a Heine-Borel metric space is essentially ``finite-dimensional'', the result has nothing to say about asymptotic theory for Fr\'echet means in various ``infinite-dimensional'' metric spaces which have become increasingly important in modern non-Euclidean statistics.
-For example, many works consider Fr\'echet means in the Wasserstein space of probability measures \cite{AguehCarlier,WassersteinBarycenter,WassersteinConvergence,WassersteinMedian}, the space of persistence diagrams \cite{DivolLacombe, TurnerMedians, FrechetPersistence}, spaces of planar loops modulo reparameterizations \cite{MichorMumford, Kurtek, Sundaramoorthi, BruverisMichorMumford, TumpachPreston}, and more.
-Interestingly, there is very little literature on the probabilistic behavior of Fr\'echet means in such spaces; two notable exceptions, however, are metric spaces of non-positive curvature and the Wasserstein space in which the SLLN is known to hold \cite{WassersteinBarycenter, SturmNPC}, in addition to many other limit theorems.
-While metric spaces of non-positive curvature and the Wasserstein space of course have more structure than an abstract Heine-Borel metric space, this discrepancy suggests that some geometric structure is shared by all three examples.
-Thus, the primary goal of this work is to understand what geometric conditions on an abstract metric space $(X,d)$ ensures that the SLLN holds.
+The primary limitation of the work of Sch\"otz above is that, since a Heine-Borel metric space is essentially ``finite-dimensional'', the result does not directly establish any asymptotic theory for Fr\'echet means in various ``infinite-dimensional'' metric spaces of interest non-Euclidean statistics.
+In some particular cases (e.g., the Wasserstein space of probability measures \cite{WassersteinBarycenter}, the space of persistence diagrams \cite{DivolLacombe}, and metric spaces of non-positive curvature \cite{SturmNPC}), asymptotic theory of Fre\'chet means has been established by other methods.
+But for some metric spaces of interest in statistical shape analysis \cite{MichorMumford, Kurtek, Sundaramoorthi, BruverisMichorMumford, TumpachPreston}, no asymptotic theory for Fr\'echet means is known at all, despite their ubiquitous role in various statistical and computational procedures.
+Thus, the goal of this work is to develop a sufficiently general asymptotic theory of Fr\'echet means in abstract metric spaces which unifies these previous examples and extends to additional examples of practical interest in applications.

-A secondary limitation of the Sch\"otz result (as stated above) is that it shows that $p$ finite moments are sufficient for the SLLN for $\obj_p$ to hold, but it is natural to expect that a weaker moment condition is sufficient; this is evident from the classical setting $X=\R$ wherein $1$ finite moment is sufficient for the SLLN for $\obj_2$ to hold.
-Interestingly, Sch\"otz resolves this discrepancy with a clever renormalization trick that we now explain.
-For a fixed $o\in X$ we define the set

-Because in every metric space we have the inequality $|d^p(x, y)-d^p(o,y)|\le pd(x,o)(d^{p-1}(x,y)+d^{p-1}(o,y))$, the integral above is well-defined whenever $\mu$ has $p-1$ finite moments.
-Also, it turns out that $\obj_{p}(\mu;o)$ does not depend on $o\in X$, and that we have $\obj_p(\mu) = \obj_p(\mu;o)$ whenever $\mu$ has $p$ finite moments.
-Thus, we can canonically define $M_p(\mu)$, even if $\mu$ has only $p-1$ finite moments.
-In this language, we can clarify that Sch\"otz in fact proved the SLLN \eqref{eqn:SLLN} (in the notation of that paragraph) under the assumption that $\mu$ has $p-1$ finite moments.
-However, most works on Fr\'echet means do not employ this renormalization, and hence they are forced to focus on the unnecessarily strong assumption of $p$ finite moments \cite{Huckemann, ManifoldsI, ManifoldsII, WassersteinBarycenter, DivolLacombe, Ziezold, SverdrupThygeson, Austin, Thorpe, PanaretosSantoroBW}.
-Thus, the secondary goal of this work is to understand what geometric conditions on an abstract metric space $(X,d)$ ensures $p-1$ moments are sufficient for the SLLN for $M_p$ to hold.